KDCinfo/snippets/kd_recall.md

 - Panache helps you to create beautiful Material themes for your Flutter applications.
 - Customize widgets colors and shapes, and download your theme.dart file.

-In summary, although finding this theming approach is a significant bonus for the app as a whole, I will need to spend some time to complete the theme's integration, as well as developing out all the resulting action items.
+In summary, I swapped out the Theme class for a ThemeModel.
+And although I do find this theming approach is a significant bonus for the app as a whole, I will need to spend some time to complete the theme's integration, as well as developing out all the resulting action items.

 > 2020-09-26 [_]